cko-recruitment/.github/profile/README.md

 * [.NET](https://github.com/cko-recruitment/payment-gateway-challenge-dotnet/tree/beta)

-Note: please use the `beta` branch.
+*The above link intentionally links to the `beta` branch.
+Do not use the main branch*

+*Support for more languages are coming soon for the `beta` branch*

 If you would like to use a different language, please contact the recruiter who is responsible for managing your individual process.